Bachelor of Science in Nursing (BScN)

 Content in the program is focused on the theory, research, and practice relevant to the care of patients, families and communities.
 In the fall of the first year, the foci are: health assessment, therapeutic skills and relational skills, discipline and professional issues, and concepts of health across the lifespan.
 Students address the developmental needs of healthy families, children, and older persons.
 Clinical practice takes place in hospital and community settings.
 In the second term, students concentrate on the pathophysiology and care of individuals experiencing acute illnesses that require hospitalization.
 Concurrently, clinical practice occurs in paediatric, mental health and adult medical-surgical settings.
 Students are also introduced to theories and concepts guiding community health nursing in Canada and internationally.

 To be eligible to enter the BScN program, applicants must have completed at least ten (10) university full-course equivalents prior to admission, with at least a mid-B (approximately 75% or 3.0 GPA) average in the final year of study, or the last five (5) full-course equivalents of their university education.
 Of the ten (10) courses, a maximum of six (6) courses can be at the 100-level.

 One full-course equivalent in Human Physiology:

-Human physiology courses must cover ALL of the following systems:
+Human physiology courses must cover ALL of the following content: